Jade Bird: 2017–2018: First EP and singles

 While in her final year at BRIT School, Bird recorded a demo of 13 tracks in her friend's bathroom, which would later bring her a management deal.
 Soon after the management deal, she signed to Glassnote Records.
 In 2017, she was sent to tour the United States with Brent Cobb.
 She played a showcase event at South by Southwest in Austin, Texas in March 2017 and later in the year she opened for First Aid Kit, Son Little and London Grammar.
 In 2017, Bird won the ANCHOR 2017 award of the Reeperbahn Festival in Hamburg.

 Also in 2017, Bird recorded her debut extended play (EP), Something American, in Rhinebeck, Boiceville and Palenville, all in New York.
 It was produced by Simon Felice, of The Felice Brothers and David Baron, and featured guitarist Will Rees, drummer Matt Johnson and guitarist Larry Campbell, and was released that same year.
 The EP received a positive reception from a number of critics.
-Stephanie Penman commented that the songs were "musical masterpieces" and Amanda Erwin stated "[it’s] no surprise Bird has found a concrete voice of her own so quickly, unafraid to bare her raw emotions on each track."
+Stephanie Penman commented that the songs were "musical masterpieces" and Amanda Erwin stated "[it is] no surprise Bird has found a concrete voice of her own so quickly, unafraid to bare her raw emotions on each track."
 The Line of Best Fit called the EP "a vibrant collection of folk and country-tinged songs".
 She finished 2017 by appearing as a finalist for the BBC Sound Of award for 2018.

 A year after releasing her debut EP, she released her debut single "Lottery", a punk-influenced song with romantic lyrical themes.
 The song went to the top of the Adult Alternative Songs and remained there for three weeks.
 This made her only the fifth female solo artist to top that chart since 2010.
 On 31 July 2018, Bird released her second single from what would be her debut studio album.
 The song, entitled "Uh Huh", was accompanied by a video directed by Kate Moross.
 Atwood Magazine noted some lyrical similarities with the previous single "Lottery" but also mentioned that the song demonstrated hard rock influences throughout.
 In November, she released another single from the album, "Love Has All Been Done Before", and finished off the year with a tour of the UK and Republic of Ireland.